Springerle/springerle.github.io/README.md

 cookiecutter --version
 ```

-On other platforms, the following is an easy way to install the `cookiecutter` command line tool into your `$HOME`,
+On other platforms, the following installs the `cookiecutter` command line tool into your `$HOME`,
-with the help of [pipsi](https://github.com/mitsuhiko/pipsi).
+in a dedicated directory you can easily get rid of.

 ```sh
 # possibly activate a HTTP proxy or PyPI mirror here, if you're firewalled